Approximation of conformal mappings and novel applications to shape recognition of planar domains: Uniformization of a planar annulus

-We will continue the proof by showing that for $n$ large enough, each $g_n$ is asymptotically harmonic of the same order.
-To this end, recall that, by definition, for every vertex $v_i\in \Omega_n^{(0)}$, we have
+We now continue and prove assertion (2) by showing that for all $n$ large enough, each $g_n$ is asymptotically harmonic of order $3$.
+We already observed that $\tilde u+ \tilde h$ is a solution of (\ref{de:strong})-the Dirichlet non-homogeneous boundary value problem for the Laplace equation with boundary values prescribed by $h|\partial{\mathcal A}$.